 The Physicist Taking on Big Fertilizer A Swedish innovation may hold the key to cutting the fertilizer industry’s massive carbon footprint—by harnessing the power of lightning.
-NitroCapt is a finalist for the 2025 Food Planet Prize.
-Read More
+NitroCapt is the winner of the 2025 Food Planet Prize.

 Lessons from a Team Retreat What did the extended Roads & Kingdoms family learn in the hills of Emilia-Romagna?
 Let’s start with these eight simple rules for travel.